brito-rafa/k8s-webhooks/single-gvk/README.md

 ***ATTENTION***:

-I had multiple issues running `make deploy` because  `config/crd/patches/*yaml` were using apiextensions.k8s.io/v1beta1 instead of apiextensions.k8s.io/v1.
+I had multiple issues running `make deploy` because  `music/config/crd/patches/*yaml` files were using apiextensions.k8s.io/v1beta1 instead of apiextensions.k8s.io/v1.
 I had to manually edit the files to follow the correct API Group version.
 You can see my tweaked files [cainjection_in_rockbands.yaml](/single-gvk/music/config/crd/patches/cainjection_in_rockbands.yaml) and [webhook_in_rockbands.yaml](/single-gvk/music/config/crd/patches/webhook_in_rockbands.yaml).

-Use them instead the default.
+*Use them instead the default.*

 See "Common Errors" section for the errors messages.

 After all these changes, we are ready to deploy the controller with the webhook.

 **Attention**: if you have not installed the cert-manager, the time is now, otherwise `make deploy` will fail: